 If children are in a biblical church they will witness baptisms, hear teaching on baptism, know baptism is commanded; therefore, they won’t need their parents to tell them they should be baptized.

 Assuming parents are discipling and catechizing their children, baptism will be a topic.
-Inevitably questions will be asked.
+As children are taught to follow Christ, inevitably questions will be asked.
 At that time parents should refrain from trying to talk their children into being baptized.
 Here’s what parents should do instead:

 - Answer any questions.